• Disease Overview

 Diagnosis

-Cold urticaria may be diagnosed by placing an ice cube on the skin of the subject's forearm for about four or five minutes.
-A positive response is indicated by the appearance of a "hive" in the shape of the ice cube, within 10 minutes after the stimulus is removed.
-This two-step process suggests that exposure to cold is required, but hive formation actually occurs as the skin temperature rises.
+The diagnosis of cold urticaria should be suspected in a person who develops hives and/or angioedema after the skin is exposed to cold air, liquids, or objects.
+Symptoms usually develop some minutes after cold exposure and are usually limited to cold-exposed skin areas.
+Diagnosis is confirmed by a cold stimulation test (CST), a reproducible test using an ice cube applied to the skin.
+A positive response is indicated by the appearance of a “hive” in the shape of the ice cube, within 10 minutes after the stimulus is removed.
+This two-step process suggests that exposure to cold is required, but hive formation occurs as the skin temperature rises.
+A modified CST may be needed for atypical forms.
+If the CST is negative, the medical history should be revisited and an atypical form of cold urticaria should be considered.

 • < Previous section